saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 Setting up the proxy minion
 ===========================

-Setting up the proxy minion requires that you create a file for the proxy mininon where you specify the connection details.
+Setting up the proxy minion requires that you create a file for the proxy minion where you specify the connection details.
 To check the file we use for the proxy minion in our example, we use `cat /srv/pillar/dar01_dal05_lab03.sls `:

 ```yaml
 proxy: